 - 4.3.8 The Chair of each Board as set out in the OPCC and Force Governance Structures, must ensure that authorisation levels are complied with, that budgets are available and that any financial risks are reported to Chief Officer Group (COG). - 4.3.9 Any grant applications, income recovery and charging issues, or any opportunities being considered, must be reported to COG and thereafter Policing Board for approval in advance of any detailed work being undertaken. - 4.3.10 The budget includes details of all police staff roles that have been authorised for the forthcoming financial year and this will be communicated and signed off annually by Budget Holders.
-A 'Gateway' Group will meet on a weekly basis to consider all requests to advertise to fill any vacant or additional posts. - 4.3.11 DPP will produce an annual Workforce Plan as part of the Force Management Statement required by Her Majesty's Inspectorate of Constabulary, Fire and Rescue Services (HMICFRS) for the forthcoming year that sets out, in detail, recruitment activity in respect of police officers.
+A 'Vacancy Request Form (VRF) Approval Panel will meet on a weekly basis to consider all requests to advertise to fill any vacant or additional posts. - 4.3.11 DPP will produce an annual Workforce Plan as part of the Force Management Statement required by Her Majesty's Inspectorate of Constabulary, Fire and Rescue Services (HMICFRS) for the forthcoming year that sets out, in detail, recruitment activity in respect of police officers.
 This must be approved by the Force Executive Board and Policing Board on an annual basis in advance of every financial year.
-The delivery of the Workforce Plan will be managed and controlled by the People's Board and any variations from the approved plans must be reported and sanctioned by the Executive Finance, Efficiencies and Futures Board and Policing Board.
+The delivery of the workforce plan will be managed and controlled by Strategic Resourcing group monthly under the direction of the Assistant Chief Constable with progress and any exceptions being reported to People Board or Force Executive Board and Policing Board.